Back to articles

 Step 1: Check Certificate Status

-• Online Tools: Use SSL Labs SSL Test for a comprehensive report on your certificate and TLS configuration.
+The SSL Labs SSL Test gives you a full report on the certificate and the negotiated TLS configuration.
+If you prefer the terminal:

 # Check certificate expiry and details